nbetm/python-pulpadm/README.md

 repositories need to be created.
 In oder to do so, you just need to have a YAML file with a list of repositories and their configuration data (Feed, Relative URL, Enable HTTP... and so on); then use the `create` action (under the `repo` section) and feed this file.
+A template of this data file can be found [here][repos-tmpl].

 ## Limitations